Frequently Asked Questions

 In most cases 3D is definitely worth the additional investment, not only because you will be able to do more, but because you will be able to better communicate your designs and ideas.

-I need to be able to share my designs with others in my profession.
-What do I need to know?
+How do I share my designs with others in my profession?

 .DXF (Drawing eXchange Format) is a common method of sharing 2D CAD drawing information from one program to another.
 Most professional level software supports this format.
 This is not a good format for sharing models containing complex 3D data.
 Survey data and point clouds are well supported using DXF however.

 .DWG is a format used between AutoCAD programs and is also included as an option to import or export in many other programs.
 It can be problematic even from one version of AutoCAD to another and should be used with an understanding that it is not ideal nor is it the industry standard, albeit a very common format.

 .CAD – CAD International’s latest range of software has adopted the .CAD format for its native file format.
 These products also exchange drawings via .DWG and .DXF as well as IGES, PLT and several others.